-This feature makes it very easy to operate since the switch is placed on a very good accessible location and because of the lighted switch it is very easy to find.
+This feature makes it very easy to operate since the switch is placed in a very good accessible location and because of the lighted switch, it is very easy to find.

-Another nice feature of this light is the built-in USB charging, which is very up to date with USB- type C connection.
-Since most phones nowadays are equipped with USB-C this comes very usefully, because you can just use your phone’s charger and you don’t have to worry about any wrong positioning of the USB cable, since USB-C is reversible!
+Another nice feature of this light is the built-in USB charging, which is very up-to-date with USB- type C connection.
+Since most phones nowadays are equipped with USB-C this comes very useful, because you can just use your phone’s charger and you don’t have to worry about any wrong positioning of the USB cable, since USB-C is reversible!

 The first time I connected a USB C cable to charge the light, nothing happened, so I thought: Drat!
 But after reading the manual I noticed that it says

 So after using the light for a longer period of time, the cell voltage dropped below 4V and after that, the USB charging function worked like a charm and the LED lighted red to indicate charging of the cell!

 Yes, it can definitely tail stand.

 Build Quality and Anodizing

 The build quality of the Astrolux FT03 is great, although the light does not feel very heavy, you can feel the materials are a snug fit and do match each other very well.
 It feels solid and thorough, without any strange rattling.